nicrame/Linux-Scripts/MOTD-EL/README.md

 I made it because i couldn't find anything like that for EL.

-Most of the work is done by Yannick Boetzel - yboetzel@ethz.ch
-using scripts he made and published here: https://github.com/yboetz/motd
+Most of the work is done using scripts published here: https://github.com/yboetz/motd

 Some parts inside install script are .sh files encoded with base64.
 The reason was it's much easier to extract such data without formatting problems